Quinma/privacy_distill_test_runs/README.md

-This code was used to generates the results for the paper Auditing the Right Artefact:\
-       Deletion-Participation Leakage in Distilled\
-       Approximately-Unlearned Language Models.
+# This code was used to generates the results for the paper Auditing the Right Artefact: Deletion-Participation Leakage in Distilled Approximately-Unlearned Language Models.

-# Distillation Propagation Experiment

 This repo contains a runnable pipeline for the BeanCounter-based distillation propagation experiment.
 It implements dataset gating, teacher fine-tuning, student distillation, and loss-based MIA evaluation.